PeriBooty/Cherry/README.md

 use System.Console;       # Namespace directives include all namespace objects use System.Type.Object;   # Class directives include just the class object it references

-namespace Test;           # Namespaces work for a full file or until parsing reaches namespace.
+namespace Test;           # Namespaces work for a full file or until parsing reaches another namespace.

 @Annotation               # Example annotation